iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 MNEMONIC = "<You_will_create_your_own_mnemonic_seed_phrase_in_the_next_step_and_paste_it_in_here>"
 ```

 Enter your desired account name as well as a secure Stronghold password.
-Your new mnemonic seed phrase will be created in the next step and you will paste it in here afterwards.
+You will create your new mnemonic seed phrase in the next step and paste it here afterward.

 ***

 ## Scripts

-### Create mnemonic script
+### Create Mnemonic Script

-Create a new file `create-mnemonic.js` and add the following code:
+Create a new file called `create-mnemonic.js`, and add the following code:

 ```javascript
 // Libraries